 Sensor Fusion, Information Superiority, and Networked Warfare

 The cockpit displays of a prototype F-22, topped with a wide-angle head-up display.
 This is probably not representative of the current cockpit arrangement, pictures of which are notably absent from public sources.

 In Viet Nam, the varied electronics of the F-4 imposed too much workload upon stressed pilots.
 Electronic countermeasures boxes would squeal in their ears and display symbology on dedicated screens.
 The radar had its own screen to be kept under close scrutiny.
 Heat-seeking missiles would announce their ability to “see” the target by producing a loud “growl” (the “annunciator tone”) in the pilot’s earphones.
 Fuel gauges, altimeters, throttle settings, artificial horizons, all manner of separate dials and gauges had to be checked repeatedly.
-Pilots, overloaded by all this, were often shot down while trying to get a grip on all the screens and dials and gauges and squeals and growls, never even realizing they were being shot at.
+There was so much to do that F-4s had both a pilot and a radar intercept officer, a”backseater”, yet aircrew, still overloaded, were often shot down while trying to get a grip on all the screens and dials and gauges and squeals and growls, never even realizing they were being shot at.
 I recall seeing an interview in which ace pilot Robin Olds, legendary commander of the 8th Tactical Fighter Wing in Viet Nam, sat in the front seat of an F-4 and pointed to all the systems he would simply turn off before entering combat, the better to prevent information saturation.
 He would even turn off the microphone of the radar intercept officer in the back seat.
 “He could hear me, that’s all I cared about”.
 Colonel Olds was a seasoned fighter jock, having become an ace flying over Europe in WW II.
 He knew how crucial it was to focus when entering battle.
 Far too many of his peers were shot down before they learned this lesson, killed, in effect, by the very systems meant to protect them.